-Since the collocations could be rigid or flexible in both languages, we can generally classify the match type of bilingual collocation into three types.
-In Example 1, ("擠破頭", "stop at nothing") is a pair of rigid collocations, and ("把...送
+Since collocations can be rigid or flexible in both languages, there are, in general, three types of bilingual collocation matches.
+In Example 1, ("擠破頭", "stop at nothing") is a pair of rigid collocation, and ("把...送進", "get ... into") is a pair of elastic collocation.
+In Example 3, ("走...的路線', "take the path of") is an example of a pair of elastic and rigid collocations.

-進", "get ... into") is a pair of elastic collocations.
-In Example 3 ,("走...的路線', "take the path of") gives the example for a pair of elastic and rigid collocations.
+Lin Ku-fang, a worker in ethnomusicology, worries too, but his way is not to take the path of revolutionizing Chinese music or making it more "symphonic"; rather, he goes directly into the tradition, looking into it for "good music" that has lasted undiminished for a hundred generations.

-Lin Ku-fang, a worker in ethnomusicology, worries too, but his way is not to take the path of revolutionizing Chinese music or making it more "symphonic"; rather, he goes directly into the tradition, looking into it for "good music" that has lasted undiminished for a hundred generations. 民族音樂工作者林谷芳也非不感到憂心,但他的方法是:不走國樂改革或 「交響化」的路,而是直接面對傳統、從中尋找歷百代不衰的「好聽音樂」。 Source: 1997/05 A Contemporary Connoisseur of the Classical Age--Lin Ku-fang's Canon of Chinese Classical Music
+Source: 1997/05 A Contemporary Connoisseur of the Classical Age--Lin Ku-fang's Canon of Chinese Classical Music

 In this paper, we describe an algorithm that employs syntactic and statistical analyses to extract rigid lexical bilingual collocations from a parallel corpus.
-Here, we focus on the bilingual collocations, which have some lexical correlation between them and are rigid in both languages.
+Here, we focus on bilingual collocations, which have some lexical correlation between them and are rigid in both languages.
 To cope with the data sparseness problem, we use the statistical association between two collocations as well as that between their constituent words.
-In Section 2, we describe how we obtain the preferred syntactic patterns from collocation and idioms in a machine-readable dictionary.
-Examples will be given to show how collocations matching the patterns are extracted and aligned for a given aligned sentence pairs in a parallel corpus.
-We experimented with an implementation of the proposed method for the Chinese-English parallel corpus of Sinorama Magazine with satisfactory results.
-We describe the experiments and evaluation in Section 3.
-The limitations and related issues will be taken up in Section 4.
-We conclude and give future directions in Section 5.
+In Section 2, we describe how we obtain the preferred syntactic patterns from collocations and idioms in a machine-readable dictionary.
+Examples will be given to show how collocations matching the patterns are extracted and aligned for given aligned sentence pairs in a parallel corpus.
+We implemented the proposed method in an experiment on the Chinese-English parallel corpus of Sinorama Magazine and obtained satisfactory results.
+We describe the experiments and our evaluation in section 3.
+The limitations of the study and related issues are taken up in section 4.
+We conclude and give future directions of research in section 5.